 Confront a Friend Who Sins—or Not?

 To answer that, we first must establish that sin is in fact present in all four scenarios.
-Riley is lying, Melissa is stealing, and Andrea’s brother and Trevor’s cousin are both committing adultery.
-By looking in the Bible, we know these are all sins (see Exodus 20:14-15 and Colossians 3:9).
+Riley is lying, Alisha is stealing, Carson isn’t honoring his parents, and Andrea’s brother is committing adultery.
+By looking in the Bible, we know these are all sins (see Exodus 20 and Colossians 3:9).

 But they’re also Christians, which means they believe Christ took away their sins (Romans 3:22-24)—including their future sins.
 The slate is wiped clean, they’re good to go.